MISSION & VISION.

 Message from Organizer

-When I was growing up I wanted to be a detective, a carpenter, a globe trotter, own a castle and be an amazing wife.
+When I was growing up, I wanted to be a detective, a carpenter, a globe trotter, own a castle and be an amazing wife.

 That is to tell you just how free of what I thought was possible, all because of books.

 The more hours of TV the African child watches, the fewer options they think to have in life.
-The contents are definitely one-sided.
+The contents are one-sided.

-Creating AABF, which is primarily for African creatives is my quantifiable action to take after a lot of individual conversations about book inclusion, deficiency and lack of effort in our region.
+Creating AABF, which is primarily for African creatives, is my quantifiable action to take after a lot of individual conversations about book inclusion, deficiency and lack of effort in our region.

-We as Africans have a lot of stories to share and read amongst ourselves.
+"We as Africans have a lot of stories to share and read amongst ourselves."

 ~ Grace Dorcas Annan